minhtriet/graddft-qnn/README.md

   - Both in matrix form and quantum gates form
 - Invariant quantum neural network applied to DFT
 - Performance comparison with normal n

+# To run:
+- Train
+- Run `inference.py` to run inference on the trained model, should draw a PES of H2